jvalteren/Seaside-Wiki/Seaside320Changelog.md

     * reaping expired sessions is proportional (O(n)) to the number of expired session and independent of the total number of sessions (O(1))
     * creating a new session independent of the total number of sessions
     * custom implementation for GemStone/S based on `RcKeyValueDictionary`
+  * WAUrl parsing and serialization is context dependent
   * In Pharo the web based class browser will use Nautilus if available (Pharo 2+).
   * Ajax file uploads (jQuery serialization callback)